 The growing of the vineyard was so reduced that wine only existed as domestic production.
 Alentejo winemaking would only recover with the Junta Nacional do Vinho (National Board of Wine), in the late 40s of the 20th century.
 Without a doubt, the associative movements of wine cooperatives in Alentejo were determinant for the recovery of mature wine production in the region.
 From the 70s on, several institutions were created with the purpose of improving the quality of production even more and promoting the growing of vineyard in the different soils in Alentejo.

 In 1988, the first denominations of Alentejo origin were regulated and a year later the Comissão Vitivinícola Regional Alentejana, or CVRA, (Alentejo Regional Wine Sector Commission) was created to certify and regulate wines in Alentejo.

 The strength which Alentejo wines have today is thanks to tradition and also the modernity of the methods and technology involved in production.
 Towards this excellence, financial help from the European Union was a great contribute.
 But so were the wine cooperatives, a clear example of the mutual aid spirit, a well-known feature of people in Alentejo.

-Apart from getting information, don’t leave without tasting a sample of the best Alentejo wines, to help you choose later, when you enter a restaurant after deciding to go eating in Évora.
+Whatever event or vineyard you try in this region, don’t leave without tasting a sample of the best Alentejo wines.
+This is the best way to help you choose later, when you enter a restaurant after deciding to eat in Évora.
 The pleasure of the meal immediately starts while reading the menu and the wine list.